 Summary of the Cost of Living in Spain

 Amongst other European countries, Spain is certainly one of the cheaper ones when it comes to living costs.
 Here is a monthly budget amount calculated for 2 people based on my own personal experience living in Alicante, Spain:

 2. Water and electricity (will be included in some living contracts!): €50

 4. Going/eating out: €100-150

 5. Health insurance: free if you apply for Spanish residency or have a European Health Insurance Card (EHIC)

 6. Transport: €10-40 in fuel or public transport (depending on your mobility level)

 7. Internet: €50 a month

 8. Entertainment: mainly free

-Not only is the cost of living in Spain very attractive, it is a country full of passion.
-It’s rich in culture and history, and full of incredibly friendly people.
+Not only is the cost of living in Spain very attractive, but it is also a country full of passion.
+It’s rich in culture and history and full of incredibly friendly people.
 My time in Spain has made me love this country so much that it feels like a second home.